-CSU provides online instruction and uses distance learning technologies to facilitate the lessons and activities of coursework and provide students with alternative learning opportunities.
+CSU provides online instruction and uses distance learning technologies to facilitate the lessons and activities of coursework and provides students with alternative learning opportunities such as digital clinical simulation experiences.
 Online instruction is delivered by online computer connection via the Internet and may be supplemented by television, video conferencing, or other distance learning methods.
-Use of this technology allows the University to offer learning experiences that are more convenient for many students.
-All courses taught via online instruction meet full academic standards.
-Policies and guidelines for course management, such as attendance, classroom behavior and confidentiality are consistent with those of traditional classroom environment.
+Use of technology allows the University to offer learning experiences that are more convenient for many students.
+All courses taught via online instruction align with the CSU, COH and SON academic standards.
+Policies and guidelines for course management, such as attendance, classroom behavior and confidentiality are consistent with those of the traditional classroom environment.

 Each CSU student is required to have ready access throughout the semester to a notebook computer that meets faculty-approved hardware and software requirements for the student's academic program.
 Students will sign a statement attesting to such access.
-For further information on CSU's Official Notebook Computer Policy, go to http://www.clayton.edu/hub/itpchoice/notebookcomputerpolicy.
+For further information on CSU's Official Notebook Computer Policy, go to https://catalog.clayton.edu/rules-regulations/computer-devices